-The original north wall of the structure, constructed of 2x4 dimensional lumber, was supplemented by an outboard 2x6 stud framed wall.
-Outside of the rear/north wall of the Bandshell, the arched roof system acts as both roof and walls.
+Visible from the storage area at the north end of the Bandshell, the north wall of the structure is constructed of 2x4 wood studs with a supplemental inset wall constructed of 2x6 wood studs.
+Outside of the rear/north wall of the Bandshell, the arched roof system acts as both roof and walls (refer to the Roof Framing section above).
 The stud walls are in good condition.
 However, there is ivy growing on the wall at the rear of the Bandshell that can harbor moisture against the wood framing elements and encourage decay fungi to flourish.